Come Follow Me - New Testament

 As we look at much of the world today, we see that many people have closed

-their hearts to the Savior and his teachings.
+their hearts to the Savior.
 They are busy pursuing

 their personal interests and do not make time for considering the importance